Michail Antonio: Style of play

 Antonio is a player who has been touted for his versatility throughout his time at West Ham.
-Antonio has played as a right back, right midfielder, winger and striker throughout his years at the club.
+Antonio has played as a right back, right midfielder, winger and striker during his years at the club.
 Antonio said in 2016 however that his preferred position was on the wing.

 Personal life

-Antonio is married and has four children.
+Antonio is divorced and has six children.

 In February 2019, Antonio suggested that clubs whose fans engage in racial abuse should be deducted points.